Leaders in Complex Care

 - Board-certified physiatrists (physicians who specialize in physical medicine and rehabilitation)

 - Certified rehabilitation registered nurses

-- Rehabilitation therapists (physical, occupational, respiratory and recreational, speech/swallowing)
+- Rehabilitation therapists (physical, occupational, respiratory, recreational, music, speech/swallowing)

 Care Across Long Island

 St. Charles Hospital (Port Jefferson, NY) is the only Long Island hospital accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for comprehensive inpatient rehabilitation and outpatient medical rehabilitation for adults and children.

 St. Charles Hospital outpatient rehabilitation locations offer continued rehabilitation for patients after hospital discharge.

 Neurologic Rehabilitation Program at St. Charles Hospital